 By implementing an ENUM approach, the network infrastructure needs to be enhanced to accommodate the additional queries as depicted in sequences 2-6 as well as potentially E1 and E2.
 Additionally, the network needs to standardize the information, content, and format in the URI including what service parameters are going be supported so when the originating service provider receives the NAPTR records there is an agreed to and standardized process for how to use them for egress routing and session set up.

 It should be pointed out that the initiation of a SIP session, sequence 8 above, has additional cross-network messages that are not depicted in this reference architecture but need to be supported by all service providers.
 A representative example of the message set, presuming the calling and called devices are SIP end-points, is shown in the Figure below.
-From an originating service provider perspective, there are at most 2 additional ENUM query messages to accompany the 3 or 4 SIP set up messages, meaning the originating CSCF, and likely their I-SBC, must process 50% more messaging in an ENUM architecture.

 Provisioning Flow